hellcp/bugzilla.github.io/_posts/2003-09-14-new-localizations-available.md

 ---
 date: 2003-09-14
 title: New Localizations Available
+author: Bugzilla Team
 ---

-The [download page](../download/#localizations) has been updated with additional localizations of Bugzilla.
+The [download page](/download/#localizations) has been updated with additional localizations of Bugzilla.

 New Languages: